theguega/neural-mpc/report/main.typ

 == Time Series Models

-To leverage the temporal structure of our system, we also employ sequence architectures.
-Unlike the flat models, these architectures maintain a history of past inputs, outputs to predict the current torque @PonKumar2018.
+To leverage the temporal structure of our system, we also employ sequential architectures.
+Unlike the flat models, these architectures maintain a history of past inputs and outputs to predict the current torque @PonKumar2018.

 === Recurrent Neural Networks (RNNs)